Inferring Expected Runtimes of Probabilistic Integer Programs Using Expected Sizes: Abstract

 \section{Abstract}

-We present a novel modular approach to infer upper bounds on the expected runtime of probabilistic integer programs automatically.
-To this end, it computes bounds on the runtime of program parts and on the sizes of their variables in an alternating way.
-To evaluate its power,~we im\-ple\-men\-ted our approach in a new version of our open-source tool \textsf{KoAT}.\arxiv{\layout{ [4]}}
+We present a novel modular approach to infer upper bounds on the expected runtimes of probabilistic integer programs automatically.
+To this end, it computes bounds on the runtimes of program parts and on the sizes of their variables in an alternating way.
+To evaluate its power,~we im\-ple\-men\-ted our approach in a new version of our open-source tool \textsf{KoAT}.\arxiv{\layout{ [4] }}